Iberia-Ent/software-engineering--roles-definition/job_descriptions/stack_lead.md

 ## Your Impact

-Join us as a pivotal member of our dynamic team, taking on the role of Stack (UX/QA/Backend...)
+Join us as a pivotal member of our dynamic team, taking on the role of Stack (UX/UI, QA...)
 Lead.
 Your expertise will shape the technological landscape within our organization, influencing both products and people.
 As a beacon of innovation, you'll guide our teams toward excellence, foster growth, and champion best practices.

 ## Responsibilities